YangChungntu/Replication_code/README.md

 Run viz.Rmd for all the figures in the report.
 packages_functions.R...packege setting and functions for viz.Rmd

-The folder "data" contains data needed in viz.Rmd. "market_large_configurations.dta" is a processed version of data from Lin et al. All other data are ZI simulation results that can be generate using our code.
+The folder "data" contains data needed in viz.Rmd. "market_large_configurations.dta", "market_aggregate_large.dta", and "market_aggregate_large.dta" are processed version of data from Lin et al. All other data are ZI simulation results that can be generate using our code.

 Refferences:
 http://people.brandeis.edu/~blebaron/classes/agentfin/GodeSunder.html